ezEngine/docs-src/pages/docs/physics/jolt/actors/jolt-actors.md

 ## Other Actors

 ezEngine comes with a couple of additional components that end up as physics actors in the simulation, but have additional functionality for specific use cases.
-For example the [query shape actor](jolt-queryshape-actor-component.md) and the [hitbox component](../ragdolls/jolt-hitbox-component.md) can be used to define hit-boxes and the [ragdoll component (TODO)](../ragdolls/jolt-ragdoll-component.md) is used to physically simulate creatures.
+For example the [query shape actor](jolt-queryshape-actor-component.md) and the [hitbox component](../ragdolls/jolt-hitbox-component.md) can be used to define hit-boxes and the [ragdoll component](../ragdolls/jolt-ragdoll-component.md) is used to physically simulate creatures.

 ### Character Controller